opetitprestataire/label-studio/docs/source/guide/install_enterprise_k8s.md

   extraEnvironmentVars:
     REDIS_USERNAME: "myuser"           # Injected into pod env
 ```

-4. Install or upgrade Label Studio Enterprise using Helm.

 ## Use Helm to install Label Studio Enterprise on your Kubernetes cluster